-The Plan provides a comprehensive range of benefits for up to 100 days per calendar year when full-time skilled nursing care is necessary and confinement in a skilled nursing facility is medically appropriate as determined by a Plan doctor and approved by the Plan.
-You pay nothing.
-All necessary services are covered for up to 100 days, including:
+The Plan provides a comprehensive range of benefits for up to 60 days per calendar year when full-time skilled nursing care is necessary and confinement in a skilled nursing facility is medically appropriate as determined by a Plan doctor and approved by the Plan.
+You pay a \$25 copay per day up to \$100 per admission, up to the annual inpatient copay maximum of \$750 per member/\$2,250 per family per calendar year.
+All necessary services are covered, including:

-- Bed, board and general nursing care - Drugs, biologicals, supplies, and equipment ordinarily provided or arranged by the skilled nursing facility when prescribed by a Plan doctor.
+- Bed, board and general nursing care - Drugs, biologicals, supplies, including intravenous fluids and medications, and equipment ordinarily provided or arranged by the skilled nursing facility when prescribed by a Plan doctor.

-Hospice care
+Hospice Care

-Supportive and palliative care for a terminally ill member is covered in the home or hospice facility.
+Supportive and palliative care for a terminally ill member is covered in the home.
 Services include inpatient and outpatient care, and family counseling; these services are provided under the direction of a Plan doctor who certifies that the patient is in the terminal stages of illness, with a life expectancy of approximately six months or less.
-Inpatient hospice care is limited to maximum coverage of \$3,000 per member per calendar year.
-Outpatient care is limited to maximum coverage of \$2,000 per member per calendar year.

-Ambulance service
+- Ambulance service - Benefits are provided for ambulance transportation ordered or authorized by a Plan doctor.

-Benefits are provided for ambulance transportation ordered or authorized by a Plan doctor.
-You pay a \$75 member copayment per transport.
+Limited benefits

-Limited benefits Inpatient dental procedures
+Inpatient dental procedures

 Hospitalization for certain dental procedures is covered when a Plan doctor determines there is a need for hospitalization for reasons totally unrelated to the dental procedure; the Plan will cover the hospitalization, but not the cost of the professional dental services.
 Conditions for which hospitalization would be covered include hemophilia and heart disease; the need for anesthesia, by itself, is not such a condition.
+You pay a \$25 copay per day up to \$100 per admission, subject to the annual inpatient copay maximum of \$750 per member/\$2,250 per family per calendar year.